 Chapter 3 : Classes

 Scorpius Malfoy – Scorpius Malfoy dating Rose Weasley – kissed me.
 Now, I'm standing here like an idiot, gaping at him with my mouth opening and closing like a fish.
 He looks sort of surprised in himself, but he's about to smirk; I just know it.
 Damn though, he's a great kisser.
 He quickly moved towards me before I could protest, and I let him kiss me again.
-It was euphoric; I could feel my heart beating in my throat as he moved his hand up to my cheek, pressing deeper into the kiss.
+It was euphoric; it was everything I’d wanted for so long.
+I could feel my heart beating in my throat as he moved his hand up to my cheek, pressing deeper into the kiss.

 Then that light clicked on again.
 I shoved him away.